 - The estimated prevalence is likely to be around 1-3% of men, although some studies have reported it to be up to 30%.

 The aetiology and pathophysiology of premature ejaculation are poorly understood.
 Data about many of the following possible risk factors are sparse and unconvincing.

 - Genetic predisposition.

 - Poor general health.

 - Medication and recreational drugs.
 Possible causes include amfetamine, cocaine and dopaminergic medication.

 - Neurological causes - eg, multiple sclerosis, peripheral neuropathies.

 - Thyroid disorder.

 History should include:

-- An estimate of latency time before ejaculation.
+- An estimate of intravaginal ejaculation latency time.